kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 40 File System Implementation.md

 When we create a file, we allocate an inode for that file.
 The file system will search through the bitmap for an inode that is free and allocate it to the file
 - Reading a file
 	- To locate the inode of the file, it must start from the root directory and traverse the way through the directory via inodes.
 Each directory has an inode.
 	- Finally once the inode of the file is read, it looks for the pointers pointing to the data blocks of the file.
-It uses these pointers to traverse through the directory to find the inode number of each directory and eventually finds the inode number of the file
+It uses these pointers to traverse through the directory to find the inode number of each directory and eventually finds the inode number of the file.
+	- It opens the inode number of the file and reads it into memory. does a permission check, allocates a file descriptor for the process and returns it to the user
+	- issues a read() to read from open().
+Reads the first data block
+- Writing a file to disk
+		- file must be opened. then multiple write() calls to update the file with new contents. then the file is closed.
+		- writing to the file may also allocate a block